 - The start and end dates of your most recent SOC report

 - Divulgement of any changes in your company’s internal control environment since the SOC report’s end date (if no changes have occurred, this must be specified)

-- A statement attesting to the fact that your service organization is not aware of any modifications or issues in the control environment that would affect the auditor’s findings.
+- A statement attesting that your service organization is not aware of any modifications or issues in the control environment that would affect the auditor’s findings

 - A reminder to user organizations that they must adhere to all control considerations.

 Accompanying the bridge letter should be a copy of the SOC report to which stakeholders can refer.
 Under no circumstances should a gap letter be considered a substitute for your next SOC audit.

 A clear and thorough gap letter is one of the best information supplements your company can provide to your vital stakeholders when there is a disparity between your SOC examination end date and the completion of your fiscal year.
 To ensure that these insights are delivered to all parties in an understandable way, consider using the following guidelines:

 - The first paragraph should contain a description of the various services your organization provides.
 Other information should include the name of the CPA auditor who conducted the SOC examination and the issuing, start and end dates.

 - The following paragraph should address any changes to the internal control environment, underscoring the importance of ongoing monitoring, review, and evaluation.
 If material changes occurred to the control environment after the SOC report was issued, they should be described in detail, including dates.
 If no changes occurred, this fact should be stated clearly as well.
 In either case, this paragraph should contain a statement attesting to the fact that the auditor’s findings have not been affected since the assessment was issued.